top of page

 Leslie Vryenhoek's novels, poetry, memoir and non-fiction have won national and international acclaim and awards.
 Her writing explores the landscape of intimate relationships, the uneven hand of fortune, and what it means to belong in a place and a time.

 Leslie's diverse communications career has spanned three decades and focused on social and economic justice, the arts, and disaster response.
-From 2010 until 2022, she wrote about poor women workers for the global network WIEGO.
-In 2023, she joined the communications team at the Canadian Museum for Human Rights.
+Since 2010, she has been writing about informal women workers for the global network WIEGO.

 cover of We All Will Be Received by Leslie Vryenhoek